Jeff Hensley: 2011–2014

-2014–present: ThorSport Racing & GMS Racing
+2014–2023: ThorSport Racing & GMS Racing

 Hensley left NTS midway through the 2014 season for ThorSport Racing where he would be the crew chief for Johnny Sauter's No. 98 truck.
 In 2015, ThorSport moved him to Cameron Hayley's No. 13 truck.
 He left the team in 2016 for GMS Racing where he would be the crew chief for their No. 23 truck driven by Spencer Gallagher.

 Hensley went back to ThorSport in 2017 and was the crew chief for Grant Enfinger and their No. 98 truck for four years (from 2017 to 2020).
 He returned to GMS Racing in 2021 and became the crew chief for the No. 23 truck of Chase Purdy.

 After the 2021 season, Hensley left GMS to be the crew chief for Brett Moffitt's No. 02 car for Our Motorsports in the Xfinity Series in 2022.
 It would have been Hensley's first time crew chiefing in the Xfinity Series since 2001 when he was the crew chiefing for his family team's No. 63 car driven by Shane Hall.
 However, on February 3, 2022, NASCAR on Fox reporter Bob Pockrass revealed in a tweet that Hensley had already left Our Motorsports before the start of the season and would instead go back to ThorSport to crew chief Matt Crafton's No. 88 truck.
 Crafton's crew chief for the previous ten years, Carl "Junior" Joiner, had retired.
 Before the race at Mid-Ohio, Hensley would leave ThorSport to return to GMS and the No. 23 truck, which was now driven by Enfinger, who Hensley previously crew chiefed at ThorSport.

+2024–present: Tricon Garage

+GMS closed down after the 2023 season and Hensley joined Tricon Garage in 2024 to be the crew chief of Taylor Gray's No. 17 truck, replacing Jacob Hampton.

+On December 16, 2024, Tricon announced that Hensley would move from the No. 17 truck to the No. 15 truck in 2025 where he would crew chief Taylor's older brother Tanner Gray.